 Combine milk and vanilla and stir into flour mixture.

-Pat each ball on a floured work surface into a 6-inch circle, half an inch thick.
+Pat each ball into a 6-inch circle, at least half an inch thick.

 Cut each circle into 6 wedges.